Are you worried about making costly tweaks to your Google Ads campaign experiments?

 This is where your experiment’s performance can be monitored, with arrows used to show which metrics are performing better or worse than your original campaigns.

 Google offers a full breakdown of how to use and interpret the charts here.

 They also make the following suggestions :

 - Wait for enough data to be confident in your results.
 Google uses an arrow system to show you how confident you should be.
 Three arrows are the greatest (greater than 99.9% statistical significance).
 No arrow signifies there isn’t enough data.

-- Check for outliers in your top-level experiment outcomes.
+- Check for outliers in your Google Ads experiment outcomes.
 Data is summarized at a high level, but don’t stop there.
-According to Google, it will only take a few seconds to scroll through and see if the performance of your ad groups aligns with the top level results.
+According to Google, it will only take a few seconds to scroll through and see if the performance of your ad groups aligns with the top-level results.
 If you find any results that are different than reported in the initial result, it’s something to look into.

 - Implement what you’ve learned in future campaigns.
 As noted by Google, updating your strategy based on what you’ve learned is the most critical part of any experiment.
 Use what you’ve learned to guide future campaigns and optimize current ones for best results.

 - Keep records of your past experiments.
 This one could save you a lot of time in the future.
-Keep records through your AdWords account or collect them in a spreadsheet to refer back to when creating and testing future ad campaigns.
+Keep records through your Google Ads account or collect them in a spreadsheet to refer back to when creating and testing future ad campaigns.

-If you’re using AdWords, there’s no reason you shouldn’t be running experiments.
+If you’re using Google Ads, there’s no reason you shouldn’t be running experiments.

 It’s a fantastic tool for testing and optimizing each campaign for the best results possible, without any of the commitment that comes with a blind change.